andersonbrito/subsampler/README.md

 # Requirements
 `subsampler` runs on MacOS and Linux.
-To run all its steps until the actually subsampling, besides having `conda` and the `subsampler` environment installed (see next section), you need to provide the following files:
+To run all of its steps until the actual subsampling, besides having `conda` and the `subsampler` environment installed (see next section), you need to provide the following files:

 * Metadata file containing at least sample names ("`strain`"), `date`, and geographic locations (`country`, `division`, etc).
-* A file in fasta format, listing all genomes included in the metadata above.
+* File in fasta format listing all genomes included in the metadata above.
-* Matrix of daily case counts per geographic location (matching the geographic level of interested, present in the metadata)
+* Matrix of daily case counts per geographic location (matching the geographic level of interested, included in the metadata)

 ---